gerekper/ganjaking/wp-content/plugins/perfmatters/readme.txt

 == Changelog ==

+= 2.0.5 - 02.02.2023 =
+* Added new perfmatters_exclude_leading_images filter.
+* Fixed an issue that was affecting lazy loaded inline background images in certain formats.
+* Fixed a PHP warning related to Fastclick and the built-in exclusion for WooCommerce pages.
+* Updated license key field to prevent it from getting auto-filled by browser extensions.

 = 2.0.4 - 01.27.2023 =
-* Fixed a an issue that was causing the Perfmatters admin bar menu and meta options to not show up in the admin.
+* Fixed an issue that was causing the Perfmatters admin bar menu and meta options to not show up in the admin.
 * Added additional nopin attribute for Pinterest to YouTube preview thumbnails.
 * Translation updates.